LGE-ARC-AdvancedAI/auptimizer/Examples/2dfunc_diff_mult_res/README.md

 # Return multiple results

 This feature allows the user to save and track multiple secondary results along with the primary result for the HPO experiment.
-Auptimizer still uses the primary result for the HPO algorithm, but saves the secondary results in the database under the table `multiple_results`.
+Auptimizer still uses the primary result for the HPO algorithms, but saves the secondary results in the database under the table `multiple_results`.

 ## Usage